What does good content discovery look like?

 Search plays a key role in content discovery, especially when you want to drive conversions.
-After all, up to 30% of visitors use a search box when offered.
-And those users are more motivated, meaning they’re willing to make a purchase.
+After all, 43% of users on retail websites go directly to the search box.
+And those visitors are more motivated, meaning they’re willing to make a purchase.

-Below, we’ll dive into the details of content discovery, explain how AI-powered search helps improve it, and list 10 key features to look for when scoping out a content discovery tool.
+We’ll dive into content discovery, explain how AI-powered search helps improve it, and list features to look for when scoping out a content discovery tool.

 What Is Content Discovery?

-Centralizing this content within a searchable repository is the first step in making it easier to access and discover.
-AI and machine learning further facilitate content discovery by using automated techniques to find and deliver content based on user intent — even when that intent isn’t explicitly stated.
+Centralizing access to this content within a searchable index is the first step in making it easier to discover.
+AI and machine learning further facilitate content discovery through user intent — even when that intent isn’t explicitly stated.

 Why Is Content Discovery Important?

-Content discovery helps align a user’s search experience with their (high) expectations for receiving relevant results no matter where they search — your website, intranet, product page, customer portal, or sales platform (to name a few places).
+Content discovery helps a user’s search experience meet their expectations.
+We’re all used to getting relevant results no matter where we search.
+That could be your website, intranet, product page, customer portal, or sales platform (to name a few places).

 Companies like Google, Amazon, and Walmart set a high bar when it comes to good user experience for search.
-These companies understand that great content amounts to more audience engagement and better serves consumers.
+They understand that great content amounts to more audience engagement and better serves consumers.

-A content discovery tool that’s powered by AI helps you meet these expectations by:
+A content discovery tool that’s powered by AI helps you meet these buyer expectations by: